App action

 And if you want, at this stage, you could create another Create Row

 , or other of course, action to create a row in another table, or somewhere else entirely.
-This could also be a good moment to duplicate data to MongoDB or Airtable for example.
+This could also be a good moment to duplicate data to MongoDB.

 Video tutorial